TheMaverickProgrammer/UniformDieCast/README.md

 Rolls an _M_ sided die _N_ times

+The signature comes from the common convention "3D8" meaning "roll an 8 sided dice 3 times"

+What about something like "2D20-4" or "1D8+10"?

 To add modifiers to a roll, supply the modifier as an additional argument like so:

 ```cpp